chainguard-images/images/images/jenkins/README.md

 <!--body:start-->
 ## Use It

-The following command launches a new Jenkins controller using docker, mounting a local directory to the jenkins_home directory, to persist data:

-Run a local, development instance of Jenkins, specifying a local volume as the jenkins_home for data persistence:
+The following example runs a local instance of Jenkins, specifying a local volume as the jenkins_home for data persistence:

 ```bash
 docker run --rm -v jenkins_home:/var/jenkins_home \